Insights

 Consider one of our clients, a national clothing chain.
 Each year they conducted a women’s suit contest, a sales event lasting four weeks that included a companywide competition.
 Susan, a district manager of ten of the chain’s stores in Nevada, had always come in dead last in the contest because neither she nor her people believed they could sell suits in Nevada, especially in a spiraling economy.
 When a new regional manager told her that district managers fell into two groups—“owners” and “renters”—and that she was a “renter,” something clicked in Susan.
 She got angry.
 And that anger clarified something.

 Instead of blaming or lashing out, Susan stepped back.
 She took in the regional manager’s comment.
 Yes, it stung.
 Yes, it made her want to scream.
 But it also opened Susan’s eyes to her own comfortable, responsible way of going about her job.
 She tapped into her own inability and unwillingness to get her store managers in her region to take accountability for achieving the desired results.
 With a new fire and commitment toward greater personal accountability, Susan persuaded her store managers that their collective excuses were preventing them from achieving better results.
 She shared her own failure with them.
-Together, they committed themselves to embracing the steps to accountability on the road to Culture Strength.
+Together, they committed themselves to embracing the steps to accountability on the road to culture strength.

 Once Susan and her managers had tapped into accountability and the belief that they could meet results, they started to innovate.
 They worked together to target the annual women’s suit contest as a sales event they could own.
 Susan visited each store to provide coaching and assistance as store managers hosted VIP parties to get their people and preferred customers excited about the contest.
 They installed “Think Boxes” in every store, giving people a way to share their ideas about what else could be done to increase sales.